quicken/aws-meerkat/README.md

 ## Environment Variables

-#### GIT_PASSWORD

-The password that is used to connect to the git provider.
-For GitHub this is a Personal Access Token with permission to read commits.

-#### GIT_PROVIDER (optional)
+#### CHAT_SERVICE (optional)

-The service hosting the repository.
-Valid values are "bitbucket" or "github".
-The default is: github

-#### GIT_USERNAME

-The username that is used to connect to the git provider.
+Set the chat service that is used to deliver notifications.
+The only current option is: "discord"

 #### DB_TABLE (optional)